cs4241-19a/a2-shortstack/README.md

     - the `Derived field` for a new row of data must be computed based on fields already existing in the row.
 For example, a `cars` dataset with `year`, `horsepower`, and `fuel_efficiency` may create a new field `efficiency_ratio` by dividing `fuel_efficiency` by `horsepower`

 Your application is required to demonstrate the use of the following concepts:

-HTML:
-- One or more [HTML Forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms), with any combination of form tags appropriate for the user input portion of the application
-    - Clarification: the results page can be implemented in any way. `<div>`s, `table`s, and `list`s are common choices

 CSS:
 - CSS styling of the primary visual elements in the application